tailhook/vagga/docs/builders.rst

 When using ubuntu/debian system, you can't install packages with ``dpkg`` or ``apt-get``, because they don't like user namespaces having only few users (we often have only root in the namespace).
-In this case you may use vagga's variant of fake root, to avoid the problem:
+In this case you may use vagga's variant of fakeroot, to avoid the problem:

 .. code-block:: yaml